blaiseAI/blaiseAi/README.md

 -----

-- 🔭 I’m currently working on **IOT Project with ardiuno, Firebase and Flutter**
+- 🔭 I’m currently working on **IOT Project with arduino, Firebase and Flutter**
 - 🌱 I’m currently learning **Ruby on Rails, Flutter, Blockchain**
 - 👯 I’m looking to collaborate on **Building an IOT Platform**
 - 💬 Ask me about **React, NextJS, and NodeJS**